Unusual ways to get rid of stress

 THERE is no denying that 2020 has been a difficult year for people around the world, and it is fair to say that most have likely had their stress levels raised to new levels.

-Many have either adopted common stress-busting methods like meditation, relaxation, extra sleep, yoga, listening to soothing music, exercise, massages and therapy or been advised to do so by others.
+Many have either adopted common stress-busting methods like meditation, relaxation, extra sleep, yoga, buy weed Canada, listening to soothing music, exercise, massages and therapy or been advised to do so by others.
 But these well-known methods are not the only self-isolation stressbusters and there are many unusual ones that are effective during lockdown.

 So, if the well-documented methods haven’t worked or if you are looking to do things differently, Eastern Eye presents unusual and easy to do science-backed ways that will help make you feel better during difficult days of Covid-19.